theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 >
 > - When did India become free?
 > - From whom did India become free?
-> - Who governed the country on the 14 August, 1947?
+> - Who governed the country on 14 August, 1947?
-> - Who governed the country on the 15 August, 1947?
+> - Who governed the country on 15 August, 1947?
-> - Who governed the country on the 25 January, 1950?
+> - Who governed the country on 25 January, 1950?
-> - Who governed the country on the 27 January, 1950?
+> - Who governed the country on 27 January, 1950?
 > - When did the British rule begin?
 > - Who declared the British the rulers of India?
 > - On what day did the British rule end in India?